Feeling the heat? Steer clear of the decidedly sweaty tube and head to one of these brilliantly cool places to chill out instead.

 Not the Trafalgar Square ones: that kind of behaviour is frowned upon these days.

 Instead, take a tip from London's cool kids and head to More London by the Scoop, Granary Square near King's Cross, or Appearing Rooms on the South Bank, and fling yourself through the water to cool off.
+Here's a complete list of the best fountains in London for cooling off.

 Dip into London's lidos